-As mentioned in the above section, both TuYV and CaMV infections deregulated some genes linked to salivary proteins (for example ACE1 and CathB).
+As mentioned in the above section, both TuYV and CaMV infections deregulated some aphid genes linked to salivary proteins (for example ACE1 and CathB).
 CaMV acquisition, but not TuYV acquisition, upregulated in Myzus another potential saliva gene coding for a mucin-2-like protein (g27683).
 In animals, saliva mucins protect by lubrication soft and hard tissues in the mouth (Turner, 2016).
 Their aphid homologs could have similar functions in protecting the stylet surface.
 Insect mucins have been studied thoroughly in the brown planthopper Nilaparvata lugens.
 One of them, NlMul, is a major component of watery and gelling saliva, required for proper feeding (Huang et al., 2017).
 Another one, NlMLP, is also involved in sheath formation, but in addition this mucin elicits plant defense responses (Shangguan et al., 2018).
 Transferred to aphids, genes encoding mucins could be involved in the significant phagostimulation observed in aphids on CaMV-infected plants compared to healthy plants (Chesnais et al., 2021).

-Among genes downregulated by CaMV (but not TuYV) in Myzus when feeding on both hosts were other genes coding for potential saliva proteins.
+Among genes downregulated by CaMV (but not by TuYV) in Myzus when feeding on both hosts were other genes coding for potential saliva proteins.
 One of them (g22531) codes for a 5’-nucleotidase with some similarities to a 5’-nucleotidase downregulated by various stresses in A. glycines (Enders et al., 2015) and to a saliva-contained 5-’nucleotidase of the mosquito Aedes aegypti (Champagne et al., 1995).
 A second gene codes for a pancreatic lipase-related 2-like protein (g16515).
 Similar enzymes have been identified in the salivary proteome of the potato aphid Macrosiphum euphorbiae (Chaudhary et al., 2015).
 Other pancreatic lipases are involved in vector interactions with circulative viruses.
 A pancreatic lipase from Rhopalosiphum padi binds to the CP and RT of barley yellow dwarf virus (family Luteoviridae) in yeast two-hybrid assay (Wang et al., 2015) and the gene expression of another pancreatic lipase is downregulated in Bemisia tabaci fed on TYLCV-infected tomato (Hasegawa et al., 2018).
 Thus, an impact of downregulation of this gene on non-circulative CaMV transmission could be indirect.
-Among other downregulated DEGs was the sugar transporter SWEET1-like gene (g20667), which codes for the midgut receptor of at least three planthopper-transmitted circulative, propagative viruses (Qin et al., 2018).
+Among other downregulated genes was the sugar transporter SWEET1-like gene (g20667), which codes for the midgut receptor of at least three planthopper-transmitted circulative, propagative viruses (Qin et al., 2018).
 A role, if any, for this gene in non-circulative transmission of CaMV by aphids could also be indirect, possibly by increasing feeding activity and concomitant virus acquisition, due to reduced sugar uptake.

 Host plant-specific aphid DEGs for TuYV vs CaMV

 To reveal an additional, host plant-specific, contribution to viral manipulation strategies linked to circulative vs non-circulative transmission modes, we analyzed DEGs in aphids feeding on TuYV- vs CaMV-infected Arabidopsis and in aphids feeding on TuYV- vs CaMV-infected Camelina (Figure 1e, TuYV vs CaMV).
-Since for Arabidopsis the total number of such aphid DEGs was 380, we applied a cut-off of logFC (fold changes) > 0.5 for upregulated genes and < -0.5 for downregulated genes to limit the number to 90 genes.
+Since for Arabidopsis the total number of such aphid DEGs was 380, we applied a cut-off of log2FC (fold changes) > 0.5 for upregulated genes and < -0.5 for downregulated genes to limit the number to 90 genes.
 This step was not necessary in the case of Camelina, where in total only 22 aphid DEGs were observed (see the complete lists in Tables S3, S4 and S5).

 3a TuYV vs CaMV in Arabidopsis